syntax-syndicate/opencode-antigravity-auth/README.md

 - If Google revokes a refresh token (`invalid_grant`), that account is automatically removed from the pool
 - Rerun `opencode auth login` to re-add the account

+## Streaming & thinking

+This plugin supports **real-time SSE streaming**, meaning you see thinking blocks and text output incrementally as they are generated.

+### Claude Thinking & Tools

+For models like `claude-opus-4-5-thinking`:

+- **Interleaved Thinking:** The plugin automatically enables `anthropic-beta: interleaved-thinking-2025-05-14`.
+This allows Claude to think *between* tool calls and after tool results, improving complex reasoning.
+- **Smart System Hints:** A system instruction is silently added to encourage the model to "think" before and during tool use.
+- **Multi-turn Stability:** Thinking signatures are cached and restored using a stable `sessionId`, preventing "invalid signature" errors in long conversations.
+- **Thinking Budget Safety:** If a thinking budget is enabled, the plugin ensures output token limits are high enough to avoid budget-related errors.
+- **Tool Use:** Tool calls and responses are assigned proper IDs, and tool calling is set to validated mode for better Claude compatibility.

+> **Limit:** Once the final text response starts streaming, you won't see new thinking blocks for that turn, even if the model generates them internally.

+**Troubleshooting:** If you see signature errors in multi-turn tool loops, restart `opencode` to reset the plugin session/signature cache.

 ## Debugging